rbrtsmith/rbrtsmith.github.io/_posts/2015-01-21-is-it-time-to-drop-the-media-block.md

 Early 2013 Harry Roberts introduced us to, what he has coined the flag object, it's intention is to fix the problem of vertical alignment.
 It does so using a table cells ability to vertically center it's content.
 This article also assumes you have a full understanding of how the Flag  Object works.
-I also recommend that you read through Harry's
+I therefore recommend that you read through Harry's
 [article](http://csswizardry.com/2013/05/the-flag-object/)
 before you procede any further.
 <figure>